-In addition to the rules listed previously, you will also be required to:

-- 1. Report to your case manager's office, in person at least once per week, and/or directed by your case manager. - 2.
-Attend substance abuse counseling and/or group sessions as directed by your treatment provider. - 3.
-Submit to random urinalysis and/or breath tests at least three times weekly, or as directed by your case manager and/or treatment provider.
-(See page 21 for the procedure) - 4.
-Attend Drug Treatment Court every two weeks, or as directed by your case manager.
-(Please dress appropriately!!) - 5.
-Attend two self-help support meetings per week and provide written verification, as directed by your case manager.
-(See page 28). - 6.
-Obtain a sponsor/support person and provide written verification, as directed by the case manager. - 7.
-Attend one DTC Alumni meeting per month. - 8.
-Complete a rough draft of an autobiography. - 9.
-Work toward employment or some other approved community activity. - 10.
-Participant must stay current with financial obligations, including but not limited to: all court costs, and program fees that apply.
+In additio on to the rules listed previously, you w ill also be required to: 1.
+Report to your case manager's office, in person once every two weeks, and/or directed by your case manager.
+2. Attend substance abuse counseling and/or group sessions as directed by your treatment provider.
+3. Submit to random urinalysis and/or breath/blood tests at least twice a week, or as directed by your case manager and/or treatment provider.
+(See page 15 for the procedure) 4.
+Attend Alcohol Treatment Court at least once a month, or as directed by your case manager.
+5. Attend at least two self-help support meetings per week and provide written verification, as directed by your case manager.
+(See page 17) 6.
+Continue contact with your sponsor at least once per week and provide written verification, as directed by the case manager.
+7. Attend one ATC/HHS Alumni meeting per month.
+8. Attend Victim Impact Panel (if not previously attended).
+9. Comply with Drivers Safety Plan.
+10. Participant must stay current with financial obligations, including but not limited to: monthly program participation fee, SCRAM fees, and OWI fine payment plan. • as of the Phase II Contract.
+Any violation of these arceration, return to Phase I or expulsion from the Participar nt Date Case Manager Date Date